Diceycle/Arknights-Material-Planner/README.md

 * This is a Windows-only tool.
 Even running the python source directly, the tool still makes heavy use of the win32api to collect screenshots and control the Arknights player for depot scanning.
 The other features will likely work but no effort has been made to be linux compatible.
-* This tool has been primarily tested with BlueStacks.
+* This tool has been primarily tested with BlueStacks and LDPlayer.
 A configuration for other emulators can likely be found but is not guaranteed.
 As an example, Windows 11's native android emulation can not be interacted with in the same way BlueStacks can.
 As a result, it is not compatible with the depot scanning feature.
 * This has been tested on the english client.
 I have seen that the korean client uses a different font